Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

 | `receive_com_port(1)`           | Yes  | Receives all data from port[^3]                                                                               |
 | `transmit_com_port(1,"QWERTY")` | Yes  | Sends supplied string to port                                                                                 |

-* Functions shown as TS=No will return within a few milliseconds.
+* Functions shown as TS=No return within a few milliseconds.
 * Functions shown as TS=Yes are timesliced to avoid VBA hanging with a 'not responding' message.

 [^1]:  Valid Minimum and Maximum port numbers should be defined in declarations section at the start of the module.